cataclym/KaikiBot/README.md

 ## Instructions

+### Important: Do not give bot administrator role or the ability to mention @everyone and @here.
+**Details on bot's permissions comes after Instructions, down below.**
 1. Clone repo
 1. Edit config.json - Add your bot token.
 1. Edit variables.js - Replace example emotes or remove them if you don't want it to react.